exovision/exovision.github.io/index.md

     type: section_hero
     image_alt: App preview
     title: See outside the box
-    content: |
+    content: >
-      Exovision will help you outperform humans using Computer Vision solutions
+      Exovision will help you outperform humans using Computer Vision solutions...
     actions:
       - label: Learn More
         url: /features